mathiasertl/django-ca/docs/source/settings.rst

    Where the root certificate is stored.
 The default is a ``files`` directory in the same location as your ``manage.py`` file.

-CA_ENABLE_CLICKJACKING_PROTECTION
-   Default: ``True``

-   This setting is only used if you use django-ca as a standalone project, e.g. when using it as a Docker container.

-   Set to ``False`` to disable `Clickjacking protection
-   <https://docs.djangoproject.com/en/dev/ref/clickjacking/>`_.
-The setting influences if the
-   ``XFrameOptionsMiddleware`` is added to the list of middlewares.
-This setting is useful if the header is already set by the web server.

 .. _settings-ca-file-storage:

 CA_FILE_STORAGE